ArtemisInternet/ruby-style-guide/README.md

   end
   ```

-* Limit lines to 80 characters.
+* Limit lines to 80 characters (or as close to 80 lines as possible without breaking formatting guidelines).

 * Avoid trailing whitespace.